xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   IsAffine U
 ```

-*Natural Language:* An open subset $U$ of a scheme $X$ is called affine if the corresponding open subscheme is an affine scheme.
+An open subset $U$ of a scheme $X$ is called affine if the corresponding open subscheme is an affine scheme.

 == The Set of Affine Opens